+Walk all the way up the beautiful 16th-century paved ramp in the courtyard, designed to enable visitors to reach all three floors of the building without dismounting from their borse or sedan chair!

+Reformation Wall

-Walk all the way up the beautiful 16th-century paved ramp in the courtyard, designed to enable visitors to reach all three floors of the building without dismounting from their horse or sedan chair!
-Reformation Wall Built between 1909 and 1917, this monument occupies a highly symbolic spot at the foot of the former city walls, directly below the Hôtel de Ville and facing the University of Geneva.
+Built between 1909 and 1917, this monument occupies a highly symbolic spot at the foot of the former city walls, directly below the Hôtel de Ville and facing the University of Geneva.

 The ten statues that make up the wall stand under the motto of Geneva, Post Tenebras Lux (Light After Darkness).

 The four largest, in the middle, portray the leading figures of the Genevan Reformation: Guillaume Farel, John Calvin, Théodore de Bèze and John Knox.
-The six medium -sized statues and the eight stone reliefs depict the main figures and events that marked the spread of the Reformation from Geneva across Europe and onwards to America.
+The six medium-sized statues and the eight stone reliefs depict the main figures and events that marked the spread of the Reformation from Geneva across Europe and onwards to America.
 On either side of the wide steps, two stones engraved with the names of Luther and Zwingli pay tribute to the Reformers who spearheaded the 16th-century Reformation in Germany and German-speaking Switzerland, a generation before Calvin.
 Marie Dentière, one of the first female theologians, is also commemorated here.

+The Reformation Wall is the work of sculptor Paul Landowski, who also designed the famous Christ the Redeemer statue in Rio

+Temple de la Fusterie

+Temple de la Fusterie was the first new place of worship established after the Reformation.
+Built between 1713 and 1715, it was originally called "Temple Neuf", or "New Church".

+Before then, Protestant

+services were held at St

+Pierre Cathedral and in

+the former Catholic

+churches of St Gervais

+and La Madeleine,

+which were reconfigured

+to meet the needs of the

+Protestant service.
+It became necessary to build a fourth church following

+an influx of new refugees after the Edict of

+Nantes was revoked in 1685.

+ie 'ie

-The Reformation Wall is the work of sculptor Paul Landowski, who also designed the famous Christ the Redeemer statue in Rio.
-Temple de la Fusterie Temple de la Fusterie was the first new place of worship established after the Reformation.
-Built between 1713 and 1715, it was originally called "Temple Neuf", or "New Church" Before then, Protestant services were held at St Pierre Cathedral and in the former Catholic churches of St Gervais and La Madeleine, which were reconfigured to meet the needs of the Protestant service.
-It became necessary to build a fourth church following an influx of new refugees after the Edict of Nantes was revoked in 1685.
-Rues Basses and Place du Molard In the past, the lower part of the city was a hub of commercial activity, with a bustling port and several covered and outdoors markets.
-The first markets were organised as early as the mid-13th century, and their importance boosted the development of this part of the town.
-The Place du Molard was for many centuries the centre of Geneva's political and economic life.
+In the past, the lower part of the city was a hub of commercial activity, with a bustling port and several covered and outdoors markets.
+The first markets were organised as early as the mid-13th century, early as the mid-13th centure and their importance boosted the development of this part of the town.

+The Place du Molard was for many centuries

+was for many centuries the centre of Geneva's political and economic life.
 It was in here, on 1 January 1533, that Antoine Froment, a disciple of Guillaume Farel, first preached the Reformed ideas in a public sermon.

-The church is open to visitors of all religions and creeds.
-It regularly hosts exhibitions, celebrations, concerts, performances and lectures.

-The Tour du Molard Wine Bar is the perfect spot to end your journey through time with a drink on the outdoors terrace or in the historic tower itself
+The Temple de la Fusterie was built by the architect Jean Vennes, himself a Huguenot refugee.
+In the 18th century, he was also very active in the construction of the former Hôpital général, which houses today, near Bourg-de-Four, the Palais de Justice.

+Did you know that between the basalt cobblestones of the Place du Molard are 1857 luminous paving stones?
+They are a symbolic reminder of the presence of water in this ancient port, and send greetings to both locals and tourists in the 6 official languages of the United Nations.

+The lively sidewalk café La Clémence is the perfect place to stop and sample a Calvinus, a delicious local craft beer!